anaiel/roger-skyline-1/README.md

 This project was completed in August 2019 as part of the 42 cursus. roger-skyline-1 is the second project of the SysAdmin branch of the cursus, which aims at giving an introduction to systems administration problematics.
 For this project, the goal was to create a virtual machine and play with some basic networking concepts.

-This page is intended to be a walkthrough to complete the project for someone who has no idea how a virtual machine or systems administration works.
-My machine is running with Debian 10.0.0

 ![path to roger-skyline-1](https://i.imgur.com/MB6rV4f.png "SysAdmin branch > Init > roger-skyline-1")

 *Systems administration and networks, Unix*

+This page is intended to be a walkthrough to complete the project for someone who has no idea how a virtual machine or systems administration works.
+My machine is running with Debian 10.0.0.

+⚠️ *I am not a very experienced SysAdmin.
+In fact, this project is as far as I went down that road.
+So please take everything written here with a grain of salt*

 **Overview of the project**
 - [Setting up the VM](#setting-up-the-vm)